-Geely Group has an innovative strategy and a portfolio of brands ranging from the world-known Swedish brand Volvo Car, London’s electric taxi-cabs, US-based Terrafugia, which aims to develop flying cars for private users, and the only four-year-old brand Lynk & Co, which offers an innovative Netflix-like subscription service for electric cars, and the premium electric car brand Zeekr.
+Geely Group has an innovative strategy and a portfolio of brands ranging from the world-known Swedish brand Volvo Car, London’s electric taxi-cabs, US-based Terrafugia, which aims to develop flying cars for private users, Lynk & Co, which offers an innovative Netflix-like subscription service for electric cars, and the premium electric car brand Zeekr.

 The new design center will be a multi-purpose building that strengthens and reflects the company’s identity and philosophy, rooted in an automotive design defined by themes such as “personal”, “new tech”, “dark”, “urbanism” and “respect”.